 But, if you happen to learn something new, don’t be tempted to talk about it on your current site.
-Your blog needs to always stay on topic and don’t post content that makes no sense to your original mission.
-This will turn readers away and they won’t come back.
+Your blog needs to stay on topic.
+Don’t post content that makes no sense to your original mission.
+That will turn readers away, and they won’t come back.
 You will confuse them.

 Your readers will not like it.
 Why?
 Because your site is not about side dishes.
 Your site is about desserts.
-How does this fit in?
+How does this fit?
 Did you change what you are doing?

 You have a following because of what you have to say.
-When you try to change direction, it causes confusion and will alienate your readers.
+When you try to change direction, it confuses and will alienate your readers.
 Stay on topic – always.

 If you have a new passion, then it is time to create another site or outlet to share that passion.
 Don’t try to lump it all in together under one site.
 It will never work.